 Opera fans like to point out it was the Houston Grand Opera’s revival in 1976 of the complete score that staked the claim that Porgy and Bess is a great opera, even The Great American Grand Opera.
 And we know Gershwin had long studied and aimed for serious acceptance.
 But I don’t see the operatic treatment as the show’s ultimate redemption, its final elevation into ‘real’ art, as if shabby, commercial Broadway musicals should bow before their betters.
 Porgy and Bess opened in a Broadway house in 1935, with Gershwin himself overseeing the trims.
 Why did it open on Broadway if it was supposed to be a ‘folk opera’ (a term Gershwin agreed to, he didn’t coin)?
 Because Broadway could give Porgy what the Metropolitan Opera couldn’t: a run longer than four performances and an almost all-black, professionally-trained cast.
 What’s more, Porgy and Bess was revived several times in the ’40s and ’50s — always as a Broadway musical — and, in fact, the 1953 Broadway revival was the first to restore some of the trimmed music.

 In short, opera folks were late claiming this show.
 That the ‘uncut’ show is somehow more authentic, representing Gershwin’s real intentions and therefore is the best possible version is an argument easily undercut: Just consider all of those fat, tedious versions of films released every year as ‘director’s cuts’ on DVDs.
 So yes, this version finds Broadway re-claiming the show, not without some justice and not without the kinds of commercial calculations that are built into the Broadway industry.
 Yet many of the changes — beyond the ones enumerated above — are the kind that opera directors often make without blinking an eye.
 Porgy doesn’t have a goat cart now, for instance.
 Instead, he has a twisted leg and a crutch.
-We’re not witnessing utterly hopeless people here.
+We’re not witnessing a pathetically hopeless man here.